MoriyaShiine/enchancement/README.md

 * Bury: Using on a mob will bury it if the ground below is soft enough.
 * Scooping: Deals extra damage and increases mob loot drops.

+Hoe Enchantments:
+* Apex: Deals extra damage.
+Attacking from a distance always results in a critical hit.

 Fishing Rod Enchantments:
 * Disarm: Steals or disables a latched entity's held item.
 * Grapple: Allows the Fishing Bobber to latch onto blocks.
 Launches you towards that block upon release.
 Reels in entities with more strength.